Paul Goldschmidt Player Props: Cardinals vs. Marlins

 Paul Goldschmidt At The Plate

-- Among the qualifying batters in MLB action, his batting average ranks 20th, his on-base percentage ranks 14th, and he is 30th in the league in slugging.
+- Among the qualifying hitters in MLB action, he ranks 17th in batting average, 16th in on-base percentage, and 31st in slugging.

-- Goldschmidt has reached base via a hit in 53 games this season (of 81 played), and had multiple hits in 29 of those games.

-- He has homered in 13.6% of his games this season, and 4.1% of his chances at the plate.
+- In 13.4% of his games this year, he has gone deep, and 4.1% of his trips to the plate.

-- Goldschmidt has had at least one RBI in 34.6% of his games this year (28 of 81), with two or more RBI 14 times (17.3%).
-He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.